 Below are links to a few resources we find useful and relevant to commercial education.
 These relate to practical guides, research findings, events and forums which are not listed under ‘Recent Projects’.
-Please also note that the website is new (November 2018), so our content will expand in the future: please check back regularly.

 See our Recent Projects for further information on CET-supported programmes